Duvey314/austin-green-energy-predictor/README.md

 This project is meant to both identify the effect of weather on renewable energy generation in Austin as well as provide a tool for Austin Energy customers to make informed decisions on when and how they use energy based on the grid mix of Austin.

+# Technologies Used Example in Module
+## Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+## Database Storage
+Mongo is the database we intend to use, and we will integrate Flask to display the data.

+## Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is ___.
+Extra ML verbiage here.

+## Dashboard
+In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
+It will be hosted on ___.

 ## Team

 Oshadi (https://github.com/oshadiw) - Circle, Front End & Market/Techology Research on Wind Power Plant in Texas